-There were 3,372,184 shares of Series B-2 common stock outstanding as of February 29, 2024 and February 28, 2023.
-The Series B-2 common stock will automatically convert into Class A Common Stock on a one-to-one basis upon the occurrence of the first day on which the 20-day VWAP is equal to at least \$15.00 per share; provided, however, that the reference to \$15.00 per share shall be decreased by the aggregate per share amount of dividends actually paid in respect of a share of Class A Common Stock following the closing of the Business Combination.
+There were 3,372,184 shares of Series B-2 common stock outstanding as of February 28, 2025 and February 29, 2024.
+The Series B-2 common stock will automatically convert into Class A Common Stock on a one-to-one basis upon the occurrence of the first day on which the 20-day volume-weighted average price (VWAP) is equal to at least \$15.00 per share; provided, however, that the reference to \$15.00 per share shall be decreased by the aggregate per share amount of dividends actually paid in respect of a share of Class A Common Stock following the closing of the Business Combination.
 If any of the Series B-2 common stock does not vest on or before the 10-year anniversary of the Closing Date, such common stock will be canceled for no consideration.